blabond/ReforgeLitePlusClassic/README.md

 - Original: ReforgeLite Classic by Brues1 and contributors
 - Export logic inspiration: WoWSimsExporter by Natop

+This is a fork.
+All original work belongs to the respective authors.
+Additional integration and MoP improvements by MrBond

+License: MIT.

 ## INFO
 This project is based on the last publicly available MIT-licensed version of “ReforgeLite”.
 The original author has since changed the license to All Rights Reserved (ARR).